-How Does the SmartPoints Plan Work?
+So, How Does the SmartPoints System Work?

-Weight Watchers likens the SmartPoints program to a personal financial budget.
-You get a certain number of these SmartPoints depending on your weight loss or weight maintenance, as well as your physical stats -- such as age, weight, height and gender.
-You then spend your SmartPoints on foods, which each carry their own SmartPoints value.
 In addition to your daily points value, you also get a certain number of "free" weekly SmartPoints to spend as you like.
-These act like a savings account -- if you splurge one day and exceed your SmartPoints -- you draw down on the weekly savings.
-Daily SmartPoints don't carry over day-to-day or week-to-week, though; you can't save them up.
+These act like a savings account: If you splurge one day and exceed your SmartPoints, you draw down on the weekly savings.

 Foods and SmartPoints

-Weight Watchers Alternative to SmartPoints
+WW Alternative to SmartPoints